The Cheng Yu Tung East Asian Library (EAL)

 Local Resources for East Asian Studies

 Royal Ontario Museum (ROM)

 The Department of World Cultures at the ROM curates and exhibits a world-class collection related to East Asia.
 Dr. Chen Shen, Senior Curator at the ROM, teaches courses for the department in East Asian archeology.

 The Japan Foundation was founded in 1972 as a non-profit, special legal entity in order to further international mutual understanding through the promotion of cultural exchange between Japan and other countries.

 The JET Programme

-The Japan Exchange and Teaching (JET) Programmed invites university graduates from over 40 countries to participate in internationalization activities and foreign language education through Japan.
-Established in 1987, the JET Programme has earned an excellent reputation for its efforts in human and cultural exchange programmes in Japan countries.
+The Japan Exchange and Teaching (JET) Programme invites university graduates from over 40 countries to participate in internationalization activities and foreign language education through Japan.
+Established in 1987, the JET Programme has earned an excellent reputation for its efforts in human and cultural exchange programmes in Japan.

 Chinese Cultural Centre of Greater Toronto